 Hotel Artemide is a perfect place to stay when visiting Rome with kids.
 If you are looking for a luxury break in Rome, this is the best family hotel available.
 It is located in a 19th-century building on Via Nazionale, one of the busiest streets in Rome and offers free Wi-Fi access in each of its elegant rooms.

 The rooms at Hotel Artemide are air-conditioned and decorated in a contemporary style with flat-screen satellite TV and tea/coffee making facilities.
 Cots are also available, free of charge.

 Breakfast at the hotel is an extensive buffet, and guests can relax in the lounge bar with leather armchairs.
 The Ambrosia Rooftop Restaurant & Bar offers panoramic views of the city and a variety of dishes for both adults and children.

-The Artemis Spa is an excellent place for parents to relax while their children are entertained.
+Artemide is one of the best spa hotels in Rome.
+It’s an excellent place for parents to relax.
 The spa offers a variety of treatments, including a sauna, hot tub, Turkish bath, and a supervised play area for younger visitors.

 Top 10 Things to do in Rome with Kids